-- Colombia passed PPP laws to attract investors to the country's 4G road program - one of the biggest roadbuilding initiatives in Latin America to date. - Chile has opened new concessions and permits with an emphasis on economic infrastructure investment, renewable power generation and electricity transmission.

-- Peru adopted innovative approaches to attract investors to PPPs for transportation, hospitals, water, and power generation and transmission (e.g. through milestone payment schemes labeled "RPICAO" - and its precedent "CRPAO"). - Mexico passed laws opening the energy market to private investors, allowing for competitive power generation auctions, and reformed its PPP framework to provide greater certainty for investors and contractors.
+- Colombia passed PPP laws to attract investors to the country's 4G road program - one of the biggest roadbuilding initiatives in Latin America to date. - Chile opened new concessions and operating frameworks with an emphasis on economic infrastructure, renewable energy and electricity transmission. - Peru adopted innovative approaches to attract investors to PPPs for transportation, hospitals, water, and power generation and transmission (e.g. through milestone payment schemes labeled "RPICAO" - and its precedent "CRPAO"). - Mexico passed laws opening the energy market to private investors, allowing for competitive power generation auctions, and reformed its PPP framework to provide greater certainty for investors and contractors. - Uruguay rolled out a strategic energy transition plan emphasizing wind and solar generation, attracting international private investment while reducing the country's grid reliance on fossil fuels and mitigating vulnerability to hydro resource risk.